 - Market Information — with links to reports and sources that contain information (including prices and volume) about who is procuring what

-- Key Contacts — the key persons who can be contacted regarding different aspects of prequalification, or collaborative registration or technical assistance.
+- Key Contacts — the key persons who can be contacted regarding different aspects of medicines prequalification, or collaborative registration or technical assistance.

 Before submitting an application for prequalification

-Another route to assessment: Expert Review Panel
+The Expert Review Panel (ERP)

 Despite increasing demand from donors, WHO-prequalified or products approved by a stringent regulatory authority are not available on the market for all needed medicines.
 Procurers may therefore find themselves in the position of having to urgently procure products about which little is known in terms of quality risk.
-The Expert Review Panel (ERP) was created to help procurers — such as the Global Drug Facility, the Global Fund to Fight AIDS, Tuberculosis and Malaria and UNFPA (United Nations Population Fund) — assess this risk.
-An independent advisory body of technical experts coordinated by WHO, it assesses the quality risks based on transparent, science-based criteria of FPPs that have not yet undergone stringent assessment.
+The Expert Review Panel (ERP) was created in 2009 to help procurers — such as the Global Drug Facility, the Global Fund to Fight AIDS, Tuberculosis and Malaria and UNFPA (United Nations Population Fund) — assess this risk.
+An independent advisory body of technical experts coordinated by WHO, it assesses the quality risks based on transparent criteria of FPPs that have not yet undergone stringent assessment.
 The results of its assessment are used to inform procurement decisions regarding time-limited procurement of the products assessed.
 To be eligible for ERP assessment, an FPP must generally be manufactured at a site that is compliant with Good Manufacturing Practices.
 Information about calls for submission of FPPs for ERP assessment can be found in the Market Information section.